evanderlucherris/CEV_Python3_GustavoGuanabara/Mundo_2/README.md

-# 🌍 Python 3 – Mundo 2: Estruturas de Repetição e Controle de Fluxo
+# 🌍 Python 3 – World 2: Loops and Flow Control Structures

-Depois de concluir o primeiro módulo do curso, avancei para o **Mundo 2**, onde mergulhei de vez nas **estruturas de controle de fluxo** e **repetição** do Python.
-Neste estágio da jornada, aprendi a dominar comandos fundamentais como `if`, `else`, `elif`, `for` e `while`, que são a espinha dorsal de qualquer programa que toma decisões ou executa ações repetidamente.
+After completing the first module of the course, I moved on to **World 2**, where I fully immersed myself in Python’s **flow control** and **loop structures**.
+At this stage of the journey, I learned to master fundamental commands like `if`, `else`, `elif`, `for`, and `while`, which are the backbone of any program that makes decisions or performs repeated actions.

-Assim como no Mundo 1, a metodologia continua gamificada, tornando o aprendizado mais leve e prático.
-As aulas foram construídas de forma clara e progressiva, facilitando a assimilação mesmo de temas mais desafiadores.
+Just like in World 1, the methodology remains gamified, making learning lighter and more practical.
+The lessons were structured in a clear and progressive way, making it easier to absorb even more challenging topics.

 ---

-## 🧠 O que aprendi neste módulo?
+## 🧠 What did I learn in this module?

-- **Condições:** Uso de `if`, `elif` e `else` para controle de decisões.
+- **Conditions:** Using `if`, `elif`, and `else` for decision-making.
-- **Laços de repetição:** Criação de repetições com `for` e `while`.
+- **Loop structures:** Creating repetitions with `for` and `while`.
-- **Boas práticas:** Dicas para evitar armadilhas e escrever código limpo.
+- **Best practices:** Tips to avoid pitfalls and write clean code.
-- **Aplicações reais:** Exercícios baseados em situações do dia a dia da programação.
+- **Real-world applications:** Exercises based on day-to-day programming situations.

 ---

-## ✅ Meu progresso
+## ✅ My Progress

-Durante o módulo, resolvi mais de **40 exercícios práticos**, como:
+Throughout the module, I completed over **40 practical exercises**, such as:

-- 🧮 Menu interativo com `while`
+- 🧮 Interactive menu using `while`
-- 🐍 Sequência de Fibonacci
+- 🐍 Fibonacci sequence
-- 🎮 Jogo de Pedra, Papel e Tesoura
+- 🎮 Rock, Paper, Scissors game
-- 🏦 Simulação de um caixa eletrônico
+- 🏦 ATM simulation
-- 📊 Análise de grupos e estatísticas
+- 📊 Group analysis and statistics

-Outros temas explorados:
+Other topics covered:

-- Validação de entradas
+- Input validation
-- Números primos
+- Prime numbers
-- Contadores e acumuladores
+- Counters and accumulators
-- Laços com condição de parada (flag)
+- Loops with stop conditions (flags)

 ---

-## 🚀 Conclusão
+## 🚀 Conclusion

-Este módulo foi essencial para reforçar minha lógica de programação e me preparar para desafios mais complexos.
-Ao entender profundamente como usar estruturas condicionais e de repetição, pude criar programas mais dinâmicos e inteligentes.
+This module was essential for strengthening my programming logic and preparing me for more complex challenges.
+By deeply understanding how to use conditional and loop structures, I was able to create more dynamic and intelligent programs.

-Se você está aprendendo Python, recomendo fortemente concluir o Mundo 1 antes de embarcar nesse.
-Com uma boa base, o Mundo 2 se torna ainda mais proveitoso!
+If you're learning Python, I highly recommend completing World 1 before diving into this one.
+With a solid foundation, World 2 becomes even more rewarding!